Jin0316/Helpful-or-Harmful-Inter-Task-Association/README.md

 ## Requirements

-Please, find a list with requiered packages and versions in requirements.txt
+Please, find a list with required packages and versions in requirements.txt

 ## Code list